-Syrian Chemical Weapons Use Prompts Missile Volley From Trump
+Syrian Chemical Weapons Prompts Missile Volley From Trump

 Report

-Syrian Chemical Weapons Use Prompts Missile Volley From Trump
+Syrian Chemical Weapons Prompts Missile Volley From Trump

 U.S. is “locked and loaded” for more strikes, but only if Assad uses chemical weapons.